hahaharry10/dear-diary/README.md

 Error Code | Description
 ---|---
 0|Successful execution.
 1|Usage error.
-The command, function, file, was called incorrectly.
+Command, function, or file was called incorrectly.
 2|Desired text editor failed to open.
 3|Timeout occurred when expecting pattern.
 4|The operating system returned an error when spawning process.